cdlate/resume/index.md

 ### Oct 2011 - Feb 2011 ###
-(<abbr title="Rocket Internet Gmbh, Sydney, Australia">Rocket Internet</abbr>)
+(<abbr title="Rocket Internet Gmbh, Sydney, Australia">Rocket Internet</abbr>) specialises in identifying and building proven Internet business models and transfering them to new, underserved or untapped markets.

-The team counted around ten developers; I joined them as **junior developer**, since it was my first Aussie job, my main focus was around development of new features and bug fixing on their **e-commerce** solution and merge core updates into our custom build.
+As part of a team of twenty developers, my main focus was on implementing new features and bug fixing the e-commerce solution.
+The technology stack was PHP with thw Zend Framework and Yii Framework plus memcached and Solr.

+Working at Rocket was the most wonderful and exiting working experience I have ever had.
+Projects were managed through the agile/scrum methodology, and it gave me the opportunity to improve a wide range of skills.
+I also met some of best developers I ever knew and it was been an honor and a pleasure to work in that awesome team.
+My duties were:

+* Bug fixing their ecommerce system on both the frontend and backend.
+* Implement some new feature(Eg. Css/Js minifier).
+* Merge and deploy branches from the Devs and teaching to the new guys how to do that.

 #### Methodology: Agile/KanBan, CI, CD.